-The distribution of the length of drives on the "measured" driving holes on the European and PGA Tours in 2003 and 2019 are presented in Figure 8 and Figure 9 respectively.
+The distribution of the length of drives on the "measured" driving holes on the European and PGA Tours in 2003 and 2020 are presented in Figure 8 and Figure 9 respectively.
 These data from both tours during the 2003 season show very similar, normal distributions.
-There appears to be a subtle difference between the distributions in 2019 whereby the European Tour data has a broader distribution of measured drives than the PGA TOUR (as demonstrated by the higher standard deviation).
+There appears to be a slight difference between the distributions in 2021, with the European Tour demonstrating a broader distribution of drives than the PGA TOUR.

 Figure 8.
-The distribution on distances on "measured" driving holes on the European and PGA TOUR in 2003.
+The distribution of distances on "measured" driving holes on the European and PGA TOUR in 2003.

 Figure 9.
-The distribution of distances on "measured" driving holes on the European and PGA TOUR in 2019.
+The distribution of distances on "measured" driving holes on the European Tour and PGA TOUR in 2021.

 The lengths of drives on the "measured" driving holes since 2003 on the European and PGA tours have been placed in 20 yard distance bands between 240 and 320 yards (with additional bands representing all drives over 320 yards and all drives shorter than 240 yards) These data are presented in Figure 10 and Table 2 & Table 3 (for the European and PGA tours respectively).
 The percentage of shots in the shorter bands (240-260 and 260-280 yards) have decreased on both tours whereas a small increase in the percentage of drives in the longer bands (280-300, 300-320 and 320+ yard bands) have also been observed.
-There has been an increase in the number of drives longer than 300 yards, rising from around 25% of drives in 2003, to approximately 40% of drives in 2019.
+There has been an increase in the number of drives longer than 300 yards, rising from around 25% of drives in 2003, to over 40% of drives in 2021.

 Figure 10.
-The distribution of drives on "measured" driving holes on the European and PGA tours 2003-2019.
+The distribution of drives on "measured" driving holes on the European and PGA tours 2003-2021.